 In June 2013, an EC recommendation was published calling on member states to put collective redress mechanisms in place.
 The aim was to ensure a coherent approach across the member states.

-In 2017, the Commission oversaw a review of its 2013 recommendation to ascertain what member states had implemented a collective redress mechanism in the four years since the recommendation.
+In 2017, the Commission oversaw a review of its 2013 recommendation to ascertain which member states had implemented a collective redress mechanism in the four years since the recommendation.
 This culminated in a report which confirmed that:

 The EU Directive